Certified Nurse Assistant-CNA

 - In Illinois, the student must attend a specified number of hours in clinical and theory satisfactorily.
 Once the student has passed the CNA class at Southeastern Illinois College, they can then sit for the competency exam to become a CNA.

 CNA Checklist – Detailed instructions and important information on becoming a CNA

 This course does not require a high school diploma or GED.

 You must have a minimum reading score on the Next Generation placement test or have taken a remedial Reading/English class passed with a “C” or better before you can register for the CNA class.
-To see details regarding placement testing please click here.
+To see details regarding placement testing please visit our testing center page.

 Registration preference is given to in-district students since the tuition is currently being waived.

 Out-of-district students will be placed on the waitlist behind any in-district students.
 The registered student is still responsible for the $210.00 in fees even with the tuition being waived.
 The Illinois Community College Board (ICCB) has set the boundaries of Southeastern Illinois College by zip code.
-To check your zip code to see if you are in our district, click here to visit their webpage.
+To check your zip code to see if you are in our district visit ICCB.
 Questions regarding residency should be directed to the Admission Office ext.
 2441.
 To register: bring your proof of residency with you and come to the Nursing Office T236.